 Instructions

-- In a blender, puree the strawberries until smooth.
-Strain the puree through a fine-mesh strainer into a large bowl to remove seeds.
+- In a blender, puree 14 oz (400 g) fresh strawberries until smooth.
+Strain the puree through a fine-mesh strainer into a bowl to remove the seeds.

-- Add sugar and vanilla to the puree and whisk until combined.
-Pour in the milk and beat the mixture until well blended.
+- Add ½ cup (100 g) granulated sugar and 1 teaspoon vanilla to the strawberry puree and whisk to combine.
+Pour in 2 cups (500 ml) of milk and mix well.

-- Add the corn starch paste to the strawberry mixture, stirring until fully incorporated.
-Transfer the mixture to a saucepan and cook over medium heat until it begins to simmer.
-Continue stirring and cook for about 10 minutes, until the pudding thickens.
+- Pour the mixture into a saucepan and cook over medium heat, stirring constantly, until it starts to simmer.
+Continue cooking for about 10 minutes, stirring, until the pudding thickens.

-- Pour the pudding into serving molds or glasses and let cool at room temperature.
-Refrigerate for about 4 hours, or until fully set.
+- Pour the pudding into serving molds or glasses.
+Let it cool at room temperature, then refrigerate for about 4 hours or until fully set.

-- Dice the strawberries and place them in a saucepan with sugar and lemon juice.
-Cook over medium heat, stirring occasionally, until the strawberries break down and the jam thickens.
-Remove the jam from the heat and let it cool.
+- For the jam, place 10.5 oz (300 g) diced fresh strawberries, ¼ cup (50 g) granulated sugar, and 1 teaspoon lemon juice in a saucepan.
+Cook over medium heat, stirring occasionally, until the strawberries break down and the mixture thickens.
+Remove from the heat and let it cool.

-- Spoon the cooled strawberry jam over the set pudding.
-Refrigerate again until ready to serve.
-Serve chilled.
+- Spoon the cooled strawberry jam over the set strawberry pudding.
+Refrigerate again until ready to serve, then serve chilled.

 Notes